-I had just finished a three-hour alternative tour in Kreuzberg, accompanied by an Australian girl from my hostel.
-Using Google Maps, she led us to a small joint – its doors were wide open, welcoming guests and shading them from the mid-September heat.
-For only 5 Euros, our plates held a smorgasbord of vegetarian specialties – hummus, falafels, beans, salad, pomegranate seeds, a fried egg and much more that I’ve admittedly forgotten.
+I had just finished a three-hour alternative tour, accompanied by an Australian girl from my hostel.
+Using Google Maps, she led us to a small place with its doors wide open, ready to welcome hungry guests seeking shading from the heat.
+For only 5 Euros, we had a smorgasbord of vegetarian specialties: hummus, falafels, beans, salad, pomegranate seeds, a fried egg and much more that I’ve admittedly forgotten.
 At that point, my overbearing hunger clouded my memory.
-We also had a basket of pitas and a bottle of mango soda.
-It was, by far, my favourite meal during that two-week trip.
-And it shows the value in finding the small things outside the tourist hordes and appreciating local businesses.
+We also had a basket of pitas and a bottle of mango soda on the side.
+It was, by far, my favourite meal during that two-week trip in September, 2018.
+And it shows the value in breaking free of the tourist hordes and appreciating local businesses.

 Potato Pancakes in Prague

-By the last evening, I felt at home in Prague, but I had yet to indulge in traditional Czech dining.
-My hostel recommended a tiny spot 5 minutes away.
-The place was a quiet, simple pub, but busy enough to ease my nerves about looking too ‘solo.’
-Meat-heavy Czech fare wasn’t entirely optimal for my pescatarian diet.
-I nearly reserved to cheating for the sake of my grumbling stomach until I found a compatible comfort food option – potato pancakes.
+By the last evening in Prague, I had yet to indulge in traditional Czech dining.
+My hostel recommended a tiny spot just five minutes away.
+The place was a quiet, simple pub, but busy enough to ease my nerves about seeming too lonely.
+Meat-heavy Czech fare wasn’t entirely optimal for my pescatarian diet, and thus I nearly reserved to cheating for the sake of my empty stomach until I found a compatible comfort food option – potato pancakes.

-The entire plate of six pancakes plus a cider came to only 180 Czech Korunas (equivalent to $10 Canadian).
-It was a sharp contrast to my Scandinavian trip in 2017, where $10 for one beer was considered a bargain.
+The entire plate of six pancakes plus a cider cost only 180 Czech Korunas (equivalent to $10 Canadian).
+It was a sharp contrast to my trip to Scandinavia in 2017, where $10 for one beer was considered a bargain.
 Never until this point had I reaped the benefits of an affordable dinner in Europe.

 Iceland: A Foamy Fish Salad with Crème Brûlée

-Despite my road trip recollections of Iceland, that was my second time there.
+Despite my road trip recollections of Iceland, it was actually my second trip.
 The first was in June, 2014 at the peak of summer solstice.
-I had just left the UK upon finishing a study abroad program, and I wanted to ease the pain of departure.
+I had just left England after finishing a study abroad program, and I was hoping to ease the pain of my departure.

 I decided to splurge on a premium package at the Blue Lagoon.
-This came with a free drink, a volcanic mud mask (which I accidentally dropped in the water, and luckily the staff were friendly enough to give me another one), and a table reservation at Lava Restaurant.
+This came with a free drink, a volcanic mud mask (which I accidentally dropped in the water, but the staff were friendly enough to give me another), and a table reservation at Lava Restaurant.

 Until 4 pm, guests were allowed to dine in their bathrobes and sandals.
 It was about 2:30 when I slipped in, spa gear and all, with wrinkly fingers and sulfur hair.
 A group of diners in suits and dresses sat two tables away from me.
-Surely, I was the only one dining in a bathrobe.
+I was pretty sure that I was the only one still wearing a bathrobe.

 So what was this strange, frothy concoction?
 Thankfully, the taste counterbalanced its off-putting appearance.
-On the top left was a small filet of cod with radishes and shallots poking out of the foam, and avocado slaw on the other side.
-While eating I felt like Anthony Bourdain, years before I even started watching Parts Unknown.
-Dessert however, was more familiar – a classic crème brûlée with a raspberry sorbet cleaved down the middle by a wafer.
+On the top left was a small filet of cod accompanied by radishes and shallots poking out of the foam and avocado slaw on the other side.
+While eating I felt like Anthony Bourdain, years before I watched Parts Unknown.
+Dessert was a more familiar scene – crème brûlée with a raspberry sorbet cleaved down the middle by a wafer.

 Traveling solo often requires a mental adjustment to dining alone.
 I would have regretted letting my ego impede my curiosity for new tastes.
-Not many of us are accustomed to sitting alone at a full-service restaurant, something that’s traditionally considered a social custom.
-At least by Western standards.
+Not many of us are accustomed to sitting solo at a full-service restaurant, something that’s traditionally considered a social custom (at least by Western standards).
 So, what do I do?
 Twiddle my wrinkly thumbs?
 Stare out the window or watch my phone screen?
 Repeatedly press the on and off button?
-Yes, I did all those things.
 There’s always that habit of looking “occupied” to avoid eye contact.
-I might as well admit that it’s awkward at times.
+I admit that it’s quite awkward half the time.
 However, I’ve slowly begun to invite some minimal discomfort as a necessary means to enjoy an elevated experience.
 This moment at Lava was crucial to this realization, a turning point in overcoming self-consciousness.
 And after all, if people judge you, they will never even see you again!

 Copenhagen: More Smørrebrød, Please

 Smørrebrød is one of Denmark’s staples.
-Served on an open faced sandwich, the one I had was topped with smoked salmon, crème fraîche and fresh herbs.
-I found this mid-morning treat at a local food hall just outside the neighbourhood of Christianshavn.
-Sadly, I learned that this place would be imminently shutting its doors for condo development.
+Served on an open-faced sandwich, mine was topped with smoked salmon, crème fraîche and fresh herbs.
+I found this mid-morning treat at a food hall just outside the neighbourhood of Christianshavn.
+Sadly, I later learned that this place would be imminently shutting its doors for condo development.

 Although the size didn’t justify the high cost, its premium ingredients made up for it.
-Here, I learned two major principles in Scandinavian delicacy:
+After leaving Norway, I learned two major principles in Scandinavian delicacy:

-- Food halls are the essence of the Scandianvian food scene
+- Food halls are the essence of the Scandinavian culinary scene

-- Just about anything – even from a 7-Eleven – is made fresh.
+- Just about any item – even purchased from a 7-Eleven – is made fresh.
 And it always comes at a hefty cost.

 Oslo: Celebrating the Finest Local Roasters

 I arrived in Oslo the previous night with only 30 minutes to spare before my hostel supposedly closed check-in.
-My 5-hour train from Stockholm was supposed to arrive at 9:30 pm, but signal issues and traffic caused a two hour delay.
-After frantically emailing my hostel, whose check-in ended at midnight, and checking with the staff for ETA, tears started streaming down my cheeks and my heart palpitated into my throat.
+My five-hour train from Stockholm was scheduled to arrive at 9:30 pm, but signal issues and traffic caused a two hour delay.
+After frantically emailing my hostel, whose check-in ended at midnight, tears started streaming down my cheeks.

-It cost me a 20 minute, $45 cab ride to arrive at my destination on time and quietly sneak into bed while others were asleep.
+It cost me a 20 minute, $45 cab ride to arrive at my destination on time and quietly sneak into bed.
 Needless to say, I still felt the headache the next morning and needed a comforting drink.

-Enter this smooth cappuccino from Tim Wendelboe, one of Norway’s most renowned coffee roasters.
-After a late and stressful trip, it made me feel right at home.
-It’s located in Oslo’s trendy neighbourhood of Grünerlökka, in a small street corner by the ravine.
+I was relieved to have finally had the honour of holding a cappuccino from Tim Wendelboe, one of Norway’s most renowned roasters.
+After a late and stressful trip, I felt warm and once again, at home.
+It’s currently located in Oslo’s hip Grünerlökka neighbourhood, perched on a street corner by the ravine.

 It’s more pertinent now than ever to support your local roasters at this extraordinary time.
-Tim Wendelboe may be too far geographically from me now, but I’ll celebrate in spirit by ordering bags from Toronto roasters.
+Tim Wendelboe may be too far geographically from me now, but I’ll celebrate in spirit by ordering some bags from around town.

 Gotland, Sweden: Crêpe Times in Visby

-I have to admit, Visby sounds ideal right about now for some quality quarantine.
-It rests on the island of Gotland, 3 hours by ferry from mainland Sweden.
-I dream about returning someday to this tiny medieval town, walking along the castle walls and treading on cobblestone.
-Visby itself was quite empty during my stay, thus allowing plenty of space for some required physical distancing.
+Visby sounds ideal right about now for some quality quarantine time.
+This medieval settlement rests on the island of Gotland, about three hours by ferry from mainland Sweden.
+I dream about returning here someday and walking along the old castle walls.
+Visby itself was quite empty during my stay, thus allowing plenty of space for some physical distancing.

 I stopped at a tiny cafe near my guesthouse for lunch.
-From what I recall, this crêpe – perhaps the only veggie option – was loaded with cheese, chickpeas, arugula, pickled onions and crème fraîche (an interesting common ingredient in my featured dishes).
-Twenty minutes passed, and I hadn’t omitted a single leaf or crumb.
+From what I recall, this crêpe was loaded with cheese, chickpeas, arugula, pickled onions and you guessed it, crème fraîche.
+Twenty minutes passed, and not a single single leaf or crumb escaped my fork,

 This was one of my few dine-in meals in Visby.
-Due to steep prices, I frequented local supermarkets and cooked basic meals in my guesthouse.
-They were simple, but equally as hygge – a uniquely Scandinavian definition for comfort.
+Due to steep prices, I frequented the supermarkets and cooked basic meals in my guesthouse.
+They were simple, but made me equally hygge, like eating that savoury crêpe whole.

-Amidst the chaos and scary media messages flooding our social media, let’s take some time to lean on what comforts us.
-To me, food is one giant comfort.
+Amidst the chaos and scary media messages flooding our social media, let’s take some time to lean on our pleasures and comforts.
+To me, food is one of my biggest comforts and enjoyable hobbies.
 Remembering good food and even greater travels is one way to bring us back to those places – if not physically then emotionally.

 For now, perhaps my next project will be recreating these delicacies from my own tiny kitchen.
-Except, I’ll be leaving out the fish foam.
+But, I’ll omit the fish foam this time.